 So, you want to do some axe throwing?
-I am Nick Bella, Guest Experience Specialist - I’ll teach you the ways of the axe!
+We can teach you!

 - To start throwing, you need to have one foot on the blue line, and one foot placed behind you.
 While throwing, you’ll want to step forward with the foot that’s behind you, crossing the blue line, taking a walking step towards the target.
 Be sure NOT to cross the red line!
 The red line is the fault line, If you cross it you’ll be too close to the board, never being able to stick an axe.

 - The most important thing to remember while axe throwing, is to make sure you’re NOT flicking your wrist!
 The technique is all about the swing of your arm and the step you take forward.

 - You can throw the axe with either one hand, or two hands.
 Both techniques are fairly similar.

 - You start with your arm outstretched with the axe pointed towards the board.
 You’ll hold the axe at a 45 degree angle, the blade pointed directly at the bullseye.
 You will leave your wrist in this position the entire time you’re swinging your arm out!

 - Once you have your wrist in the correct position, you’ll bring the axe back over your shoulder, with the head parallel with your shoulder blade.
 You’ll want the head of the axe practically touching your shoulder blade.
 You want to do a full 180 degree swing with your hand, this will give the axe the spin that it needs.
 If you start with the axe above your shoulder, or not far enough back, you will end up doing more of a pushing motion rather than a full swing.
 If you use a pushing motion, the axe will not spin and will not be able to stick in the board.